AnthonyLamot/scaffold/README.md

 To run backend on machine:
 `$ cd scaffold-backend && yarn dev`

-To run mobile client on machine: Open with Expo and run on iOS simulator (or Android emulator).
+To run mobile client on machine:
+Open with Expo and run on iOS simulator (or an Android emulator like Genymotion).

 Includes:
 - Modular folder structure.
 More boilerplate but makes the app more scalable.